xiaoiver/infinite-canvas-tutorial/packages/site/docs/zh/guide/lesson-035.md

 ## 扩展阅读 {#extended-reading}

+-   [High-performance 2D graphics rendering on the CPU using sparse strips]
 -   [Faster, easier 2D vector rendering - Raph Levien]
+-   [Vello Sparse Strips Roadmap 2025-2026]
 -   [What does Tile based rendering mean?]
 -   [Motiff]
 -   [Pushing the limit with tilemap rendering]